-We are following the suggestion in the paper~\cite{pu_data}, which published the PU Bearing dataset, to use classification accuracy as the primary metric for evaluating proposed models.
-Let's consider $M$ as the number of correctly predicted vibration samples out of the total number of vibration samples, which we denote as $N$.
-The classification accuracy (Acc.\%) is then computed as follows:
+We follow the recommendation in \cite{pu_data}, the paper introducing the PU Bearing dataset, using classification accuracy as the primary metric for model evaluation.
+Let $M$ denote the number of correctly predicted vibration samples out of total samples $N$.
+The classification accuracy (Acc.\%) is calculated as: